 Skip to main content

-Why client registration is required
+Why OAuth 2.0 client registration is required

 Client registration enables Pleo to:

-• Identify your application during authorisation flows
+• Identify your OAuth 2.0 client during authorisation flows

 • Display your application’s name and branding to users